John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment_under_Windows/Install TensorFlow under Conda Env on Win 10 or 11.md

+     # -- Install TensorFlow and CUDA in Conda under Win 10 & 11; GPU works in Python and in R --
+     #        This install uses a mix of conda-forge and pip package managers.

      # To start, you first need to see your system's NVIDIA graphics card as a GPU under Task Manager on Windows 10 or 11:
      # That should not be a problem in Windows 10 or 11, see the link below for some general info, but use the install code below.
      #      https://hackmd.io/@husohome/Byb6kP6WP